 The good news is that you need to do less adjusting for desktop vs. mobile designs than you do on Facebook.

-Twitter does advise that the top and bottom 60 px may be cut off on different devices.
+X/Twitter does advise that the top and bottom 60 pixels of your cover image may be cut off on different devices.
 Simply leave yourself a decent amount of header and footer room.
-And the profile picture will cover some of the image in the left bottom corner.
+Remember that the profile picture will cover some of the image in the left bottom corner too.